jarrodparkes/jarrodparkes.github.io/_posts/2013-08-11-how-to-clean-the-n64.md

 ---
 layout: post
-title: How To - Clean the N64
+title: How to Clean the N64
 date: 2013-08-11 22:42:11-0600
 tags: n64
 ---